department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 Your service should be so simple that your users &mdash; including those with accessibility needs or who lack digital experience &mdash; can succeed on their very first attempt without the need for any assistance.

-If your service is complex or challenging to use, your users will need to contact VA for help via phone or an in-person visit.
+If your service is complex or challenging to use, your users will need to contact your agency for help via phone or an in-person visit.
 Or they may stop using your service altogether.
-This leads to user frustration and lack of confidence in VA, as well as higher operational costs.
+This leads to user frustration and lack of confidence in your agency, as well as higher operational costs.

 #### How to meet this standard